ShleshaPandey/Equipment_Image_Detection/README.md

-# YOLOv8 Equipment Detection with Flask
+# YOLOv8 Object Recognition App with Flask Integration
 ## Description
 This repository contains code for a computer vision project that utilizes YOLOv8 for equipment detection.
 The project includes Flask-based APIs for performing object detection on images using YOLOv8 architecture.